integreat-io/integreat-adapter-json/README.md

 const mutation = ['response.data', { $transform: 'json' }]
 ```

-The `includeHeaders` option from the adpater, does not apply to the transformer.
+The `includeHeaders` option from the adapter, does not apply to the transformer.

 ### Running the tests